Easy Falafel Recipe Using Canned Chickpeas

 4) Using your hands, thoroughly mix the ingredients until you get an evenly distributed mixture.

 5) Sprinkle the flour and baking powder (optional) evenly over the surface of the mixture.
 Incorporate this into the falafel mixture using your hands.
-Wash your hands before next step.
+Wash your hands before the next step.

 7) Heat cooking oil to 374 F (190 Celsius) and cook falafels in batches until golden brown.
 It is always good to cook a tester falafel first, just to ensure your oil is hot enough.
 If the oil is below the temperature specified, believe me, your falafels will literally break up into a coarse mess within your fryer.
 Baked falafels are also quite popular.
 I haven't used this method but you will find some good recipes online which do this.